devsyrem/Solana-Forensic-Toolkit/README.md

   - Purpose: Unstyled, accessible UI primitives
   - Features: Keyboard navigation, ARIA attributes, focus management
   - Why it's used: Provides accessibility-first building blocks for UI components
-  - Usage in SolFlow: Foundation for custom UI components including dialogs, dropdowns, and tabs
+  - Usage in Solana Forensic Toolkit: Foundation for custom UI components including dialogs, dropdowns, and tabs

 - **class-variance-authority (v0.7.x)**:
   - Purpose: Building type-safe UI components with variants
   - Features: Type-safe variant API, conditional class application
   - Why it's used: Simplifies creating components with multiple variants and states
-  - Usage in SolFlow: Used to create customizable UI components with consistent API
+  - Usage in Solana Forensic Toolkit: Used to create customizable UI components with consistent API

 - **shadcn/ui**:
   - Purpose: Collection of reusable UI components
   - Features: Built on Radix UI, styled with Tailwind CSS, fully customizable
   - Why it's used: Provides high-quality, accessible components without the constraints of a component library
-  - Usage in SolFlow: Used for UI elements like buttons, cards, modals, and form inputs
+  - Usage in Solana Forensic Toolkit: Used for UI elements like buttons, cards, modals, and form inputs

 - **lucide-react (v0.284.x)**:
   - Purpose: Icon library for React
   - Features: 1000+ icons, customizable size/color, consistent design
   - Why it's used: Provides a comprehensive set of well-designed icons
-  - Usage in SolFlow: Used for all icons throughout the interface for actions, navigation, and visual cues
+  - Usage in Solana Forensic Toolkit: Used for all icons throughout the interface for actions, navigation, and visual cues

 - **tailwindcss-animate (v1.0.x)**:
   - Purpose: Animation utilities for Tailwind CSS
   - Features: Transition, animation, and transform utilities
   - Why it's used: Extends Tailwind with animation capabilities
-  - Usage in SolFlow: Used for micro-interactions, loading states, and UI transitions
+  - Usage in Solana Forensic Toolkit: Used for micro-interactions, loading states, and UI transitions

 ### Backend Dependencies